cechallenge/cechallenge.github.io/rules.md

 The competition aims to ensure fair evaluation and reproducible results.
 To achieve this, you must comply with the following guidelines

 * Submissions must be reproducible on a test server.
-Submissions, along with all associated code and data, must be released under an MIT or Apache 2 license after the competition ends.
+Submissions, Source code is used to reproduce cheating and reproduce results in competitions.
+* During the competition, the source code is kept private.
 * The target model should not be subject to adjustments and fine-tuning (retraining) that significantly reduce the accuracy of the model.
-* Submissions must not use copyrighted or proprietary data, code, or closed-source content.
+* Submissions must not use copyrighted or proprietary data or patent or trade mark, code, or closed-source content.
 Use of data or content that violates a service agreement or another company's trade secrets is not permitted.
 * Teams can use open source code and libraries as long as they provide proper attribution.
 * Using an external implementation without attribution, or copying another team's implementation, will result in disqualification.
 * A team can consist of no more than three people.
 Teams must self-certify that none of their team members are participating on another team in this competition.